VzBoT3D/VzBoT-UserMods/der-pw/HBVCam-3M2111_corner-mount/readme.md

 ## Corner bracket mounting for a HVBCam [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

 The camera can be mounted in the top left corner.
 It is possible to lead the cable out backwards in one of the profiles.
 If you use the HBVCam-3M2111, you have a view angle of 110° and thus a complete overview of the print bed.
+With this arm, it fits nicely at the Vz235, It is quite possible that it also fits on the Vz330, but untested.

 ![render of the camera](./images/render.jpg)
 ---